BOTANICAL NAME: cymbopogon citratus

 MAGICAL USES: psychic awareness, psychic energy, purification, spirituality.

-Lemongrass is extracted by steam distillation.
-Main constituents of its essential oil are Myrcene, Citronellal, Geranyl Acetate, Nerol, Geraniol, Neral, Limonene and Citral.
-Just like the name implies, Lemongrass smells just like Lemon, but it is more mild and sweet.
-The grass is used in countless beverages (including tea), desserts and other forms of culinary as a flavoring agent, where fresh lemon is not available or is not to be used.
-It is popular in Chinese and Thai recipes.
+Lemongrass is used in countless beverages (including tea), desserts and other forms of food as a flavoring agent, where fresh lemon is not available or is not to be used.
+It is also popular in Chinese and Thai recipes.

 Analgesic: Reduces pain and inflammation.